Which Shower Tile Backer board is best?

 Personally, I don’t like it.
 If everything goes as planned you shouldn’t have any issues but if you make one mistake then you’ve just compromised your whole shower.

-Basically, if there’s sheetrock on your shower walls it better be a Kerdi installation.
+Bottom line: if there’s drywall on your shower walls it better be a Kerdi installation.
 Otherwise, it’s being done wrong.

 My Rating: No. With Kerdi- hmmmm….ok.